upleveled/system-setup/macos.md

     It should print out a welcome message like this:<br><br>
     <img src="macos-6-docker-hello-world.png"><br><br>

+17. <a name="expo-react-native"></a>We will now install Expo CLI for React Native.
+Search for Hyper in the start menu, then right click on it and choose "Run as Administrator".

+    Copy the following text, paste it in Hyper and hit return.

+    ```sh
+    npm install -g expo-cli
+    ```

+    On your phone, go to the app store and install Expo on your phone.
+Create an account and log in.

-17. If you don't have one yet, create a GitHub account [here](https://github.com/join).
+18. If you don't have one yet, create a GitHub account [here](https://github.com/join).
 Make sure to set a name.

     If you already have a GitHub account and you haven't set a name on GitHub yet, go to the [GitHub Profile Settings](https://github.com/settings/profile) and add a name:<br><br>
     <img src="./general-6-github-profile-settings.png"><br><br>
     We will use this name in the next step.<br><br>

-18. For this step, we'll need to **edit some of the information in the commands** by adding our own information.<br><br>
+19. For this step, we'll need to **edit some of the information in the commands** by adding our own information.<br><br>
     First of all, we will set our name, which will be the same name as on our GitHub profile:<br><br>
     <img src="./general-7-github-name.png"><br><br>
     Copy your name from your profile, **add it in quotes** in the command (replace `Mona Lisa Octocat`) and run the command:<br><br>